samuellevy/rn-tourguide/README.md

 </div>

 ## About this fork
-This is a fork of `https://github.com/xcarpentier/rn-tourguide` with extra properties.
+This is a fork of `https://github.com/xcarpentier/rn-tourguide` with extra features.

+### Added features
+- blockMaskClick
+- handleFunction

 ## Installation